 Close The The Edge

 When reflecting on the legacy of In Rainbows a decade down the track, the consensus seems to be that it near destroyed the band as we know it.
 Ed O’Brian has been quoted saying that recording the album “almost killed” them, and Godrich admitted to Rolling Stone in 2012 that it “was very difficult in a way [they] had never experienced before.”
-Thom Yorke, ever candid and self-depreciating, summed up the recording process with four words: “we think too much”.
+Thom Yorke, ever candid and self-deprecating, summed up the recording process with four words: “We think too much”.

 No song better exemplifies the near breaking point the band teetered on while recording the album than the tender closer, Videotape.

 To start, the track is bare, simple, and, in a way, mundane.
 However, upon the entrance of Phil Selway’s marching drum beat, it is revealed that the piano’s four opening chords are actually syncopated, falling right behind the beat.
 The band reportedly spent hours arguing where the ‘one’ actually was.

 The painstaking process resulted in a tone eerily similar to the haunting, twisted Kid A closer, Motion Picture Soundtrack.
 But where that song falls into a dreamlike ending close, with cascading harp strings, Videotape breaks apart into nothing.